mmisw/mmiorr-docs/docs/about.md

 More information about the semantic framework, of which ORR forms a part, can be found at the [MMI Semantic Framework page](http://marinemetadata.org/semanticframework).

-The ORR software has been deployed to multiple sites, including http://mmisw.org/ (for marine science artifacts) and http://cor.esipfed.org (for earth science artifacts).
-Those front pages link to any additional documentation available for each system.
+The ORR software has been deployed to multiple sites, including the MMI Ontology Registry and Repository at [http://mmisw.org](http://mmisw.org) (for marine science artifacts) and the ESIP Community Ontology Repository at [http://cor.esipfed.org](http://cor.esipfed.org) (for earth science artifacts).
+Those pages link to any additional documentation available for each system.